fardeena-spektra/Aws-Cloud-Infrastructure-Troubleshooting-Intermediate-Assesment/Inline-Questions/question-05.md

 Option 2 : Make the dev-reports bucket public so that any instance in the VPC is able to write to it.

-Option 3 : Add s3:PutObject on arn:aws:s3:::dev-reports/* to the dev-app-role IAM role policy.
+Option 3 : Add s3:PutObject for objects in the dev-reports bucket to the dev-app-role IAM policy.

 Option 4 : Attach sg-dev-app to the dev-reports bucket so the instance is allowed to write objects.